 You must Stand with your feet hip-width apart and loop the resistance band around your ankles.

-Place a sizable step of your right leg on the ground and lower your left side until your left knee nearly touches it.
+Place your right leg sizable step on the ground and lower your left side until your left knee nearly touches it.

 Afterward, press through your right heel to return to the initial position and repeat the exercise with your left leg.

 Many also use HGH-quality supplements to build solid muscle; they are worth it for athletes and bodybuilders.